poseidon/typhoon/docs/bare-metal.md

 * Place Matchbox behind a menu entry (timeout and default to Matchbox)

 !!! note ""
-    TFTP chainloding to modern boot firmware, like iPXE, avoids issues with old NICs and allows faster transfer protocols like HTTP to be used.
+    TFTP chainloading to modern boot firmware, like iPXE, avoids issues with old NICs and allows faster transfer protocols like HTTP to be used.

 ## Terraform Setup